-The most visible part of the project is the expansive live performance space, which CA acoustically treated to bring out the best in visiting WMG artists that play the room.
+The most visible part of the project is the expansive live performance space, which CA acoustically treated to bring out the best in visiting WMG artists on the level of Lizzo and Shea Diamond that play the room.
 “It’s terrific to see a major label build a really cool space like this, it brings everyone together,” notes Kotch.
 “There’s a lot of comfortable couches, and even another level with shuffleboard— you can watch a show and play games at the same time.”

 CA also oversaw sound isolation and acoustics for all offices.
 “You have a global record company playing loud music in a historic building,” Kotch observes.
 “This creates difficult conditions, especially when it comes to preserving the windows.
 Fortunately, Criterion Acoustics has significant experience in dealing with historic structures, so we were up to the challenge.”
 Architectural firm Rockefeller Kempel Architects led the building’s renovation and historical restoration.